dotnet/AspNetCore.Docs/aspnetcore/fundamentals/logging/index.md

 [!code-csharp[](index/samples/3.x/LoggingConsoleApp/Program.cs?name=snippet_LoggerFactory&highlight=10)]

-In the following ASP.NET examples, the logger is used to create logs with `Information` as the level.
+In the following ASP.NET CORE examples, the logger is used to create logs with `Information` as the level.
 The Log *level* indicates the severity of the logged event.

 [!code-csharp[](index/samples/3.x/LoggingConsoleApp/Program.cs?name=snippet_LoggerFactory&highlight=11)]

-[Levels](#log-level) and [categories](#log-category) are explained in more detail in this article.
+[Levels](#log-level) and [categories](#log-category) are explained in more detail in this document.

 <a name="lhc"></a>